 A/N: Large sections in italics are Ginny’s memories of her time with Harry prior to the events at Dumbledore’s funeral (excluding the excerpts from JKR’s Deathly Hallows, which are separated by dividers and citations).
-Thanks for reading!
+Thanks for reading and reviewing, should you choose to!

 “Nothing…” the man growled, “No trace of his being here… perhaps the Dark Lord was mistaken-”